bmeaut/ahk-github-automation/README.md

 The application reads a yaml configuration file stored in the GitHub repository triggering the events.
 The configuration file is used to enable the functionalities of this application as follows.

-The configuration file must be stored on the `master` branch in file `.github/ahk-monitor.yml`.
+The configuration file must be stored on the default branch in file `.github/ahk-monitor.yml`.

 The configuration file: